cicilishuaili/Pink-and-Shrink/README.md

 2. Obtain product descriptions for items that are for women vs. men.
 2. Use NLP and other techniques to determine the key differences among the two categories of description.
 Naive bayes seems like a good place to start given its simplicity and ease of interpretation.

 I look forward to learning various useful tools concerning NLP in particular.
-The project can be extended to other regions/languages if suitable data sources are found, and may prove more interesting since many languages have grammatical gender, naturally lending itself to the larger question of not just product design, but inherent perception of items as a certain gender.
+The project can be extended to other regions, to see if there are differences across the English speaking regions, or if they reinforce patterns.
+Different languages is a reach but may prove more interesting since many languages have grammatical gender, naturally lending itself to the larger question of not just product design, but inherent perception of items as a certain gender.

+## Deliverables

+Easy to interpret graphics that exhibit simple yet profound insights of the world of gendered product descriptions.